-RELATED CLASSES The specialized trades titles of Trades Specialist (Carpenter), Trades Specialist (Electrician), Trades Specialist (Plumber & Steamfitter) or Service & Repair Mechanic (Motor Equipment) are distinguished from Trades Generalist by the performance of journey-level work in a single trade generally on a full-time basis.
+The specialized trades titles, such as Trades Specialist (Carpenter), Trades Specialist (Electrician), Trades Specialist (Plumber & Steamfitter), Trades Specialist (Sign Fabrication) and Service & Repair Mechanic (Motor Equipment), are distinguished from Trades Generalist by the performance of journey-level work in a single trade generally on a full-time basis.

-A Maintenance Assistant performs semiskilled maintenance, repair and related activities, and under direction may perform many of the same maintenance tasks as an artisan in one or a combination of crafts, usually under the supervision of an artisan.
+A Maintenance Assistant performs semiskilled maintenance, repair, and related activities; and may perform many of the same maintenance tasks as a skilled tradesperson in one or a combination of crafts, usually under the supervision of a skilled tradesperson.